felixwatts/farm/Livestock.md

 ## Mob Grazing

 Whatever livestock enterprise I do will probably use the *mob grazing* model.
 In this model the flock of livestock is reared mostly or solely on pasture.
 Temporary electric fencing is used to corral the flock into a small area and this area is moved every day.
 In this way the flock heavily impacts and fertilizes the pasture one small area at a time.
 Each area of pasture is impacted heavily and then given enough time to fully recover before being grazed again.
-This model has been demonstrated to be very effective at improving pasture and sequestering carbon.
+When executed properly with careful timing this method can be used to keep the grass in its vegetative growth state for the longest time possible.
+In this state the grass is most productive both in leaves and roots.
+Mob grazing has been demonstrated to be very effective at improving pasture and sequestering carbon.

 ## Broiler Chickens